empathic-ai/altimit/README.md

 Altimit is a networking library.
 But it is also a set of features built <i>around</i> that library to interface with other applications in a maximally useful way.
 These features include:

-• Distributed computing: Built-in mesh networking for deploying large-scale worlds.
+• Distributed computing: Built-in mesh networking for managing large-scale worlds.

 • Serialization: Efficiently cache network data.